-- If this is omitted, the return value is the number of templates.
-If present, it is the zero-based index of a template or -1 for all templates (if appropriate).
-When returning a value, if -1 is used, the value for template 0 is returned. - item% This selects the information to get or set.
+- item% This selects the information to get or set.
 Items 0-2 operate on all templates.
-Items 3-6 operate on visible templates only (n% in the range 0 to 19). - 0 Get the index of the first template, starting at n%, that has a code of val%. - 1 Get the code for template n%.
-It sets the code if val% is greater than 0. - 2 Get the count of spikes for template n%. - 3 Get the event counter.
-If val is positive, it sets the event count. - 4 Get the lock state of template n%. val%=0 to clear the lock and >0 to set it.
+Items 3-6 operate on visible templates only (n% in the range 0 to 19). - 0 Get the index of the first template, starting at n%, that has a code of val%. - Get the code for template n%.
+It sets the code if val% is from 0 to 255. - 2 Get the count of spikes added into template n%. - 3 Get the matching event counter.
+If val is positive, it sets the event count.

 - 5 Change the template width by val% pixels.
-Set val% to 1 and -1 to mimic the increase and decrease width buttons. noLim% can be used. - 6 Change the template width by val% channel units. noLim% can be used. - val% Use this argument when setting values and to locate codes when item% is 0. - noLim[®] Set non-zero with item codes 5 and 6 to remove the template width limits that are usually enforced to stop the template becoming too wide or too narrow.
+Set val% to 1 and -1 to mimic the increase and decrease width buttons. noLim% can be used. - $6 \quad \mbox{Change the template width by val% channel units. noLim% can be used.}$ - 7 In collision mode, get or set the exclude checkbox.
+Set val% 1 to exclude, 0 to include.
+Omit val% or set a negative value for no change.
+You cannot exclude all templates; at least one must be enabled. - val% Use this argument when setting values and to locate codes when item% is 0. - noLim[®] Set non-zero with item codes 5 and 6 to remove the template width limits that are usually enforced to stop the template becoming too wide or too narrow.
 Each point of a template has a mean value and a width.
 It also has a minimum width, which is initialised to the original width when the template was created.
 The width is allowed to increase to up to 4 times the minimum width, but not to become less that the original.
-If you allow the width to override these limits, the minimum width is adjusted, as required. - Returns The value selected by item[®] at the time of the call.
+If you allow the width to override these limits, the minimum width is adjusted, as required. - Returns The value selected by item% at the time of the call.
 The return value is 0 for items 5 and 6.
-The return value is -1 if a template is not found. - See also:SSButton(), SSChan(), SSClassify(), SSOpen(), SSParam(), SSRun(), SSTempDelete(), SSTempGet(), SSTempSizeGet(), SSTempSizeSet()
+The return value is -1 if a template is not found.

-SSTempSet()
+See also:SSButton(), SSChan(), SSParam(), SSRun(), SSTempDelete(), SSTempGet(), SSTempSet(), SSTempSizeGet(), SSTempSizeSet() SSTempSet()